Bell was 'monster who had to be put to sleep'

 Andrew McCormick said he had never seen a special adviser rebuke a minister like that before.

-In his witness statements, published on Wednesday, Mr Bell denied allegations of bullying from Mr Cairns, and claims that Mr Bell had tried to punch him and break his finger.
+In his witness statements, published on Wednesday, Mr Bell denied claims of bullying from Mr Cairns, or that he had tried to punch Mr Cairns and break his finger.

 'Without foundation'